 Equity and diversity are essential to academic excellence, and the Institute is committed to promoting these values in its programs.
 An open and diverse community fosters the inclusion of voices that have been underrepresented or discouraged.
 We encourage applications from members of groups that have been marginalized on any grounds enumerated under the B.C.
 Human Rights Code, including sex, sexual orientation, gender identity or expression, racialization, disability, political belief, religion, marital or family status, age, and/or status as a First Nation, Metis, Inuit, or Indigenous person.

-Interested applicants should submit a written application and a short CV summary (5-page maximum) describing your academic expertise and contributions to scholarship.
-Applicants should also submit a sample of their work (e.g. a written or artistic work) that illustrates well your thinking and scholarly approach.
+Interested applicants should submit a completed application form (download below) and a 5-page Curriculum Vitae (short-form CV) describing your academic expertise and contributions to scholarship.
+Applicants are also required submit a sample of their work (e.g. a written or artistic work) that illustrates well your thinking and scholarly approach.

 Applicants should plan on being available for an in-person (strongly preferred) or video conference interview between November 23 and November 26.

 Submission of Wall Scholar applications closed on Friday November 6, 2020.
 Please send any inquiries to the Program Manager at nationalprograms(at)pwias.ubc.ca.